-Option When 5-DAY FULL TIME SCHEDULE: Monday from 9:30 am to 5:00 pm 5-NIGHT PART TIME SCHEDULE: Saturdays from 9:30 am to 5:00 pm
+Option When 5-DAY FULL TIME SCHEDULE: Monday from 9:30 am to 5:00 pm 5-NIGHT PART TIME SCHEDULE: Saturdays from 9:30 am to 5:00 pm total of 40 scheduled hours per week.

 ^{} Future Professionals will only get credit for hours clocked in during their contracted schedule.
 You are not allowed to clock in early to bank time.
 All Makeup Hours need to be approved ahead of time.
-All make up hours must be preapproved by the Future Professional Advisor or School Directors.
-Future Professionals are not allowed to exceed a total of 40 scheduled hours per week.
+All make up hours must be preapproved by the Future Professional Advisors or School Director.
+Future Professionals are not allowed to exceed a